BackToTech-Study/HelloGIT/README.md

   - To commit/save changes to the github local repository you can use the command [`git commit -m`](https://git-scm.com/docs/git-commit)

   - You will need to provide a commit message.
 This will be used later, in the git history, to identify changes made, so make it descriptive for the changes you made but keep it short.
+  - A good commit message is the continuation of "This commit will ..."
+  - When writing commit messages for pull requests, use squash commits and apply rules like the ones defined by (conventional commits)[https://www.conventionalcommits.org/en/v1.0.0/].
+This way you can generate a changelog automatically.

   ```
       git commit -m "intiated the exercise content"